All full-time students are required to complete a health history via the Lyon College Health and Wellness Portal.

 Meningococcal Meningitis is a rare but potentially dangerous illness.
 Although the risk of contracting this disease is low for the general population, there is a greater potential risk of outbreaks for college-aged students due to a prevalence of risk factors that are often part of campus life.
 These risk factors include residence hall living, active and passive smoking, bar patronage, and alcohol consumption.
 As a preventative measure, the Office of Health and Wellness recommends students check with their health care providers for further information about available vaccines or contact health and wellness at 870.307.7425.

-Arkansas State Law requires all incoming students who receive instruction in a room with other students and were born in countries where tuberculosis (TB) is endemic to be screened in the U.S. or Canada at least six months prior or 45 days after enrollment.
+Arkansas State Law requires all incoming students who receive instruction in a room with other students and were born in countries where tuberculosis (TB) is endemic to be screened in the U.S. or Canada at least six months prior to or 45 days after enrollment.

 A negative TB skin test or blood test (such as T-Spot) are acceptable screening tests.
 Free TB skin testing is available at the Office of Health and Wellness.